-3.2 How is the use of radio spectrum authorised in Poland?
+3.2 How is the use of radio spectrum authorised in your jurisdiction?
 What procedures are used to allocate spectrum between candidates - i.e. spectrum auctions, comparative 'beauty parades', etc.?

 There are two types of radio spectrum authorisations: a frequency assignment; and a radio equipment licence.
 The frequency assignment (called: "frequency booking") establishes the right to use specified frequencies within a territory defined in the licence.
 In most cases, it is effective in the whole territory of Poland, but it can also be granted on a regional or even local basis.
 It is granted for up to 15 years with a right to reassignment.
-If there is a scarcity of certain frequencies, the assignment is granted after a competitive tender or auction; in an auction the decisive criterion is the amount of lump sum payment bid for the spectrum, while

-ICLG TO: TELECOMS, MEDIA & INTERNET LAWS 2016 © Published and reproduced with kind permission by Global Legal Group Ltd, London in a tender, the decisive criterion is the competition.
+If there is a scarcity of certain frequencies, the assignment is granted after a competitive tender or auction; in an auction the decisive criterion is the amount of lump sum payment bid for the spectrum, while in a tender, the decisive criterion is the competition.
 Frequency reassignment after 15 years requires an additional payment of the sum equal to the value of a similar spectrum assessed on the basis of the last competitive tender or auction for a similar spectrum.
 Since a "frequency booking" does not allow the use of radio equipment, separate individual radio equipment licences are necessary for each base station.
 The radio equipment licences are issued for up to 10 years and they provide specific technical conditions in order to ensure the compatibility of the specific equipment in a declared location, depending on the frequency band it will operate.
 The radio equipment licence can be used on the basis of a frequency assignment or without the assignment.
 In the latter case, priority is given to the entity that applied first.
 Additionally, the law provides a new regime called "light licensing", which allows the use of radio equipment on the basis of a frequency assignment (frequency booking) and a subsequent notification of the OEC about the radio equipment, prior to putting it into operation.
-The OEC shall create a radio equipment register in order to keep data about radio devices operating without a radio equipment licence, on the sole basis of a frequency assignment.
+The OEC maintains a radio equipment register in order to keep data about radio devices operating without a radio equipment licence, on the sole basis of a frequency assignment.